What Do Home Appraisers Look For In an Appraisal?

 The goal of a real estate appraisal is to ascribe an accurate home value to the property.
 Whereas a home inspection focuses on a home’s structural integrity and livability, and aims to uncover any potential hazards, the goal of a home appraisal is to ascribe an accurate home market value to the property.
 A proper home valuation considers the market conditions and sales of similar properties.
 Home appraisals can be initiated by either a potential seller or the prospective buyer and their lender, depending on whether a home appraisal is being used to determine a listing price (for the seller) or verify a loan amount (from the lender.)
 Working with a licensed home appraiser who adheres to the standards of the Appraisal Institute ensures a fair and accurate evaluation.

 When a buyer submits an offer on a property, and the offer is accepted by a seller, the buyer’s mortgage lender will likely request a professional home appraisal to confirm that the property is worth at least the offer price.
 If the appraised value is lower, the lender may force a lower asking price, resulting in a low appraisal, lest the deal fall apart altogether.
-Home appraisals can also be initiated by a homeowner looking to establish their home’s value prior to applying for a home equity loan or home equity line of credit (HELOC) or before exploring alternatives like Truehold’s Sale-Leaseback.
+Home appraisals can also be initiated by a homeowner looking to establish their home’s value prior to applying for a home equity loan or home equity line of credit (HELOC) or before exploring alternatives like Truehold’s sell and stay transaction.
 No matter the reason for a home appraisal, however, knowing exactly what you’re getting yourself into will be paramount to your success.

 Unlock your property's potential with Truehold's sale-leaseback